theorbtwo/Object-Remote-Java/README.md

 ----------------------------------------

 * Download the Android SDK tools: http://developer.android.com/sdk/index.html and unpack it.
+* To fetch the actual SDK, run the "tools/android" command, which will open a GUI, choose the appropriate SDK for your device and tell it to install.
+Docs: http://developer.android.com/sdk/installing/adding-packages.html
 * Install the "ant" tool for your machine (available as a package in most linux distributions).
 * Create a file named "local.properties" in the main checkout directory of this project, and add one line: